Ontario has experienced its coldest December in 57 years, and January hasn’t been much better.

 Bed Bug Fact #9.
 They Have Child-Bearing Hips

-Think about those stats, then apply it to your hypothetically-infested mattress, and it should be enough motivation keep an eye out for any warning signs of bed bug infestations!
+Think about those stats, then apply it to your hypothetically-infested mattress and bed frame, and it should be enough motivation keep an eye out for any warning signs of bed bug infestations!

-Your home could be a breeding ground for pests such as bed bugs during the winter months, and you must remain vigilant, keeping an eye out for any warning signs.
+Your home could be a breeding ground for pests such as bed bugs during the winter months, and you must remain vigilant, keeping an eye out for any warning signs of a bed bug problem.
+Or, hire a professional pest control for expert bed bug detection and extermination

-If your home has been overrun by a bed bug infestation, Terminix Canada provides environmentally-friendly pest and wildlife removal, control, and prevention services throughout the Greater Toronto Area.
+If your home has been overrun by a bed bug infestation, Terminix Canada provides environmentally-friendly pest and bed bug removal, control, and prevention services throughout the Greater Toronto Area.
+We kill bed bugs fast!